thachmpham/thachmpham.github.io/md/about.md

 :::
 ::: {.column width=40%}

-*Hi & a warm welcome.
-Thanks for visiting.*
+*Hi & a warm welcome,*

-I'm **Thach**, a software developer.
-I created this blog as a resource that's easy to look up when needed.
-The posts mainly cover programming practices.
-Hope you will enjoy it as I did.
+I'm **Thach**, a developer.
+This blog is my personal cheat sheet for lab setups and procedures.
+Hopefully, a few of these notes will be useful for your own projects too.
+Thanks for visiting!

 :::
 ::: {.column width=10%}